orientechnologies/orientdb-docs/java/Java-Query-API.md

 ### Querying the database in SQL

-ODatabaseDocument provides some methods interact with the database via SQL statements and scripts:
+ODatabaseSession provides some methods interact with the database via SQL statements and scripts:

 ```java
   OResultSet query(String query, Object... positionalParamas)